Focus countries: Burundi, Ethiopia, South Africa, Uganda, Zambia

 As cross-border corruption cases continue to make headlines and put pressure on governments across the world to take action, civil society organisations are actively engaged on this issue.
 In the past five years, more and more civil society groups from the Global South have begun working on cases stemming from their own countries and engaging globally in discussions on illicit financial flows and asset recovery.

-In this project, we will start with the assessment of five countries in East and Southern Africa that show promise for civil society organisations to have a stronger voice in the asset recovery process and in countering IFFs, but where capacity gaps exist and where networks are lacking.
+In this project, we undertook an assessment of five countries in East and Southern Africa that show promise for civil society organisations to have a stronger voice in the asset recovery process and in countering IFFs, but where capacity gaps exist and where networks are lacking.
+Following this we produced research and tools for greater CSO engagement.

 Growing interest but stronger capacity needed to engage on asset recovery in the Global South